Last updated on February 13th, 2021 at 12:56 am

 - By unlocking the device bootloader, your device warranty may void

-- You may not experience the similar device performance
+- You may not experience a similar device performance.

 What is Fastboot?

 Fastboot is a useful command-based tool that works only in the bootloader or fastboot mode.
 It offers to flash fastboot files or image files easily on your handset.
-You can recover stock recovery, unlock the bootloader, reset phone data, and more by a bunch of commands.
+You can recover stock recovery, unlock the bootloader, reset phone data, and more with many commands.

-By just opening your device in fastboot mode and connecting it with your PC, put specific commands and enjoy the changes.
-It’s worth mentioning that the Fastboot tool and method is very simple and easy to use.
-You just need to follow the specific commands step-by-step in order to get results.
+By just opening your device in fastboot mode and connecting it with your PC, put in specific commands and enjoy the changes.
+It’s worth mentioning that the Fastboot tool and method is straightforward and easy to use.
+You need to follow the specific commands step-by-step to get results.